Blog

 Leading for Tomorrow: Transformational Leadership and Innovation–Two sides of the same coin

 A quick search on a job portal using the term "innovation" returned over 10,000 hits.
 I was surprised and decided to repeat the search, but I got the same result.
-This suggests that “innovation” has become a buzzword widely used by organizations to capture attention.
-Perhaps more importantly, innovation is being recognized as a key driver of future growth and transformation in companies and organizations, and therefore, new strategies and competencies are needed.
+This suggests that *innovation* has become a buzzword widely used by organizations to capture attention.
+More importantly, transformational leadership and innovation are being recognized as key drivers of future growth and transformation in companies and organizations, and therefore, new strategies and competencies are needed.

 Looking at the labor market today, most would agree if I said I have a feeling that a lot is happening at the same time.
 We have just passed the Covid-19 pandemic, the world is uncertain, and AI and technology are challenging companies to innovate new products, business models, and management methods.
 If they don’t, they will risk being left behind or simply not exist in the next few years.